-While the exploration of the reality behind PTSD is indeed fascinating in its own right, it would end up lacking substance if this book didn’t have a rather intriguing plot to go along with it.
+While the exploration of the reality behind PTSD is indeed fascinating in its own right, it would end up lacking substance if The Winter Soldier didn’t have a rather intriguing plot to go along with it.

 Set in motion by the arrival of Horvath, a “shell-shocked” soldier who finds his way to the outpost, the plot is actually much more expansive than you would have expected at first glance, following Lucius as he first learns first-hand about the barbaric nature of Man, and then tries to establish a life for himself in the years after.

 While I wouldn’t say it moves along quickly (as a matter of fact, the start is relatively slow), but the deeper we go into it the more we seem to be treated to different locales and new characters.
 In other words, the plot moves along enough to keep things from becoming too stale.

 I wouldn’t say there are any really big twists, nor a lot of action to go around.
 More than anything, this is what I like to call a “thinking reader’s” type of novel; it moves enough to show clear signs of life, but not fast enough to stop you from pondering about the subject matter.